meliao/shtns/README.md

 INSTALL:
 --------

+Requirements: FFTW library, and numpy for the python module.

+- To install the **C Library**, the shell commands

+        ./configure; make; make install

-Briefly, the shell commands `./configure; make; make install` should configure, build, and install this package. `./configure --help` will list available options (among which `--enable-openmp` and `--enable-python`).
+    should configure, build, and install this library. `./configure --help` will list available options (among which `--enable-openmp` and `--enable-march`).

+- The **Python module** can be installed from the online pypi prepository with

+        pip install shtns

+    or from the source tree with `pip install .` or `python setup.py install --user`

-However, in order to get the best performance, it is highly recommended to compile and install the FFTW library yourself, because many distributions include a non-optimized FFTW library.
+Please note that, in order **to get the best performance, it is highly recommended to compile and install the FFTW library yourself**, because many distributions include a non-optimized FFTW library.

 DOCUMENTATION: